Tennessee’s strong agricultural economy accounts for 9 percent of the state’s economy while generating $52+ billion in output.

 Generation after generation, Tennessee has brought you some of the best-known and most respected food brands in the world.
 From sippin’ whiskey to candy bars, Tennessee brands stand tall in the world of memorable tastes.
 Brands like Jack Daniel’s, M&M Mars, Bush Beans, Moon Pies and Little Debbie Snack Cakes grew out of Tennessee’s deeply held traditions of agriculture, hospitality and craftsmanship.

 As you would expect in the state known for a couple of famous fellows named Jack and George (Daniel and Dickel, of course), the Tennessee beverage industry is especially robust.
-Tennessee’s $667 million in beverage exports ranked third in the nation in 2018 and first in the Southeast.
-The state’s $636 million whiskey exports last year doubled nearly every other state.
+Tennessee’s $444 million in beverage exports ranked fifth in the nation in 2019 and second in the Southeast.
+The state’s $416 million whiskey exports last year doubled nearly every other state.

 Today, Tyson Foods, Unilever, Pictsweet, Coca-Cola, Frito Lay and Green Mountain Coffee are among more than 1,600 registered food and beverage manufacturers operating in Tennessee.
 Unilever operates the world’s largest ice cream plant in Covington.

-Tennessee’s government actively supports growth in the food and agriculture sector, with over 60 announced projects since 2014, creating nearly 7,600 new jobs and $3+ billion in capital investment.
+Tennessee’s government actively supports growth in the food and agriculture sector, with over 60 announced projects since 2015, creating 8,000+ new jobs and $3.4+ billion in capital investment.

 In Tennessee, we love our farms, and we know good food.
 Come get a taste of Tennessee for yourself.
 Your business will thank you for it.